banemonster/Mitsubishi_SplitSystem_ESP01-S/README.md

 ```
 alias: Home Zone Automation
 description: >-
-  Switches on the Someone is home input boolean if Al or Kat are in the home
+  Switches on the Someone is home input boolean if Person 1 or Person 2 are in the home
   zone.
 Triggered /30 minutes or if Person 1 or Person 2 enter/leave the home zone.
 triggers:
   - trigger: zone